Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Empirical results

 \section{Empirical results}

-In this section, we evaluate the proposed shrinkage algorithm using both synthetic data and the real-world \textsc{Crawdad} UMich/RSS data set \cite{c7r30h-22}.
+In this section, we evaluate the proposed shrinkage algorithm using both synthetic data and the real-world \textsc{Crawdad} Umich/RSS data set \cite{c7r30h-22}.
 In the synthetic experiments, we choose the population covariance matrix and generate simulated data satisfying the moment conditions in [\textsc{Train}] and [\textsc{Test}].
 In the real-world set, a sensor network collects a time series of received signal strengths during periods of activity and inactivity in a lab setting.
 In this case, the population covariance matrix and data model are, of course, not known in the real-world set, but the truth information of when people entered and exited the lab is.

-In the simulated environment, we find that our algorithm outperforms all tested comptetitors, which we will describe below---sometimes by significant margins.
+In the simulated environment, we find that our method outperforms or nearly matches all tested competitors, which we will describe below---sometimes by significant margins.
 For the \textsc{Crawdad} data, we imagine that there are significant dependencies and inhomogeneities between the samples, making the effective number of independent samples different from the number of reference samples and weakening some of the detectors.
 Nevertheless, our detector performs as well as the best competitor in our tests.